 The Mastercard® Gold Card™ offers a points-based rewards program.
-You’ll earn one point for every dollar spent on purchases.
-You can redeem your points at a rate of 2 percent for airfare and cash back.
+You’ll earn one point for every $1 spent on purchases.
+You can redeem your points at a rate of 2% for airfare and cash back.

-The Mastercard® Gold Card™ comes with a 24/7 concierge service, plus a and access to a members-only luxury magazine.What are credit card points and miles (really) worth?
+The Mastercard® Gold Card™ comes with a 24/7 concierge service, plus access to a members-only luxury magazine.What are credit card points and miles (really) worth?

-Despite the attractive luxury and travel benefits of this card, you should think hard about its high annual fee before you decide to apply.
-Ask yourself whether the benefits you expect to receive are worth $995 a year to you.
+Despite the attractive luxury and travel benefits of this card, you should think hard about whether you can stomach its less-compelling attributes.

-Add an additional authorized user at $295 per year, and the total annual fee for you plus your second user jumps to $1,290.
-Multiple that by, say, five years, and you’ll have spent $6,450 to keep this card in your wallet.
+- Lifetime costs: Not to keep harping on the same aspect of this card, but that annual fee warrants further examination.
+Let’s say you add an additional authorized user at $295 per year.
+The total annual fee, for you plus your second user, jumps to $1,290.
+Multiply that by, say, five years, and you’ll have spent $6,450 to keep this card in your wallet.